 Spouse's tax status

 In general, resident aliens are taxed just like U.S. citizens.
 You would list a resident-alien spouse on your return and provide his or her Social Security number (SSN).
-If your spouse is not eligible for a Social Security number, he or she will need to apply for an Individual Taxpayer Identification Number (ITIN) from the IRS.
+If your spouse is not eligible for a Social Security number, they will need to apply for an Individual Taxpayer Identification Number (ITIN) from the IRS.

 Consider spouse's worldwide income